chauxvive/100-days-of-code/log.md

 * GitHub profile
   * Finished adding projects (except virtual costume museum, still need to figure out that one)
   * Finished giving them all super nice ReadMes.
 Very happy with these.
+  * Went through troubleshooting all kinds of stuff in these tonight

 **Thoughts**:
 * Getting it early this morning, been working for several hours getting my GitHub looking really nice and it's not yet noon.
 What should I work on next, Virtual Costume Museum?
 Markdown Previewer?
 JavaScript Algorithms?
 I should probably be doing at least one JS algorithm daily.
 I also need to give myself a little cooldown time after working hard- going to bed without reading for 20 minutes is like ending a hard run without a cooldown: not a good plan.
-I have that meeting early tomorrow morning in New Haven, though, and I really need to be ready.
+I have that meeting early tomorrow morning in New Haven, though, and I  need to be ready.

 **Links to work:**